stuart/giftex/README.md

     ::Q4:: Which animal eats which food? { =cat -> cat food =dog -> dog food }

     {type: :matching_question, title: "Q4", answers: {{"cat", "cat food"},{"dog", "dog food"}}}

+### Numerical Range Question

+This is a question where the answer must be within a numerical range.
+There are two ways to specify a range.
+The parsed format just returns a tuple with a maximum and minimum value.

+    * #N:T where N is a value and T is a tolerance.
+The answer must be within N +/- T.

+    * #M..N which is a range from M to N.

+    // math range question with value and tolerance
+    ::Q5:: What is a number from 1 to 5? {#3:2}

+    // math range specified with interval end points
+    ::Q6:: What is a number from 1 to 5? {#1..5}

+    %{answers: [{{1, 5}, 100}], markup_language: :plain,
+     text: "What is a number from 1 to 5?", title: "Q5", type: :numeric_question}

+### Essay Question
+  An essay question is denoted by not having any answers in the brackets.

+    ::Q8:: Write about how great Elixir is.{}

+    %{title: "Q8", type: :essay_question, text: "Write about how great Elixir is."}

+### Short Answer Question
+  A short answer question is denoted by only having correct answers (i.e. ones starting with =) in the answer list

+    Who's buried in Grant's tomb?{=Grant =Ulysses S. Grant =Ulysses Grant}

+    %{type: :short_answer_question, text: Who's buried in Grant's tomb?,
+      answers: [{"Grant", 100}, {"Ulysses S. Grant", 100}, {"Ulysses Grant", 100}]}

+### Description
+  A description is just plain text with no brackets after it.

+    A description here

+    {type: :description, text: "A description here"}

+### Commands

+  A command is preceeded by a $.
+  Whilst commands will parse correctly, nothing is yet implemented to process them.

+    $CATEGORY=food
+    {type: :command, command: "CATEGORY=food"}